johnelm/node-jxa/README.md

 I suggest managing your node-jxa scripts like any node.js project, with a package.json specifying the needed module dependencies.
 Simply use `yarn` or `npm` to add and remove the libraries you need.

+> Note that Browserify won't automatically package modules for which the `require`d path is computed at runtime.
+For example, `let myNeededModulePath = './my/needed/module' ;  let myModule = require( myNeededModulePath );` will leave the module out and it won't work.
+This can happen within modules you're getting from npm.
+> Browserify has techniques for handling this, but node-jxa doesn't currently employ them.

 ### Using Applescript libraries

 You can use your Applescript libraries in your JXA scripts using the `Library` global function, like so: